Dues-Sharing Program

 The dues-sharing program was piloted in academic year 2024-25, and was a tremendous success.
 Eligible advocacy chapters receive ⅛ of the dues paid by the total number of members on their roster.

-There are five main requirements for becoming and staying a part of the Dues Sharing program.
-Each year your advocacy chapter must:
+There are five main requirements for becoming a part of the Dues Sharing program:

 A minimum of twenty members in your chapter;